 There is a fee to climb the tower.
 Children 7 years and younger are admitted free with a climbing adult.
 Cash and checks are accepted forms of payment.

 Admission to the grounds and parking are free.

 The Museum Shop is open daily in-season 9 a.m until 5 p.m.
 The small Keeper’s House was transformed into the Museum Shop and stocks everything lighthouse-related you could ever imagine.
 T-shirts, hats, books, postcards, blankets, taffy, ornaments, jewelry, magnets, figurines and more fill this former keeper’s residence.
 The Museum Shop accepts cash, checks and credit cards for their merchandise only and not for climbing the lighthouse.

 Tour groups are welcome at Currituck Beach Lighthouse.
-School groups, non-profit groups, and professionally guided tours are admitted free of charge provided the group has 15 or more climbers.
+School groups, non-profit groups, and professionally guided tours are admitted at a reduced rate of $6 (this fee also includes NC sales tax) provided the group has 15 or more climbers.
 Arrangements must be made at least 3-weeks in advance with the site manager.
 Tours are self-guided.
-Outer Banks Conservationists suggests a donation of $4 per person to help support the mission of the non-profit.

 Prior to the tour, each person must sign a liability statement with his or her (legible) signature and full home address.
 The liability sheets are never shared or used for mailing lists.
 To save time, the waiver will be mailed to the tour coordinator and must be turned in to the staff person upon arrival.